-General Information
+General Information (Landlords)

-Multiple occupancy
+Multiple Occupancy

-Houses in Multiple Occupancy (HMO) legislation applies to all properties with 3 or more unrelated tenants.
+Houses in Multiple Occupancy (HMO) legislation applies to all properties with 3 or more unrelated Tenants.
 There are certain rules and regulations to which properties meeting this description must adhere.
 Full details of these regulations are available from the City of Edinburgh Council.

 To comply with EU legislation all rental properties marketed in Scotland must have a valid Energy Performance Certificate (EPC).